Akuli/nodejs-server/README.md

 ## Installing the server

 Make sure that you have Node.js, NPM and MongoDB installed.
-For example, you can installed them like this on Debian-based Linux distributions:
+For example, you can install them like this on Debian-based Linux distributions:

 ```
 $ sudo apt install mongodb nodejs npm